 See a counselor NOW to plan your program for next semester.
 Check to see what courses are needed to reach your educational goal.
-Contact the Academic Advising and Personal Counseling Centers in D142 or I117 for information and to make an appointment.
+Contact the Academic Advising and Counseling Centers in D142 or I117 for information and to make an appointment.

-EARLY REGISTRATION will begin this month.
+Early Registration for summer and fall will begin in April.
+Early Registration for spring begins in November.
 Appointment cards are necessary.
 A general mailing to all students will give specific information.